iaeiou/blue-plankton-2/content/posts/wild-boar.md

 These wild pigs clearly have an incentive to escape and roam free because bureaucracy is on their side.

+Previously, residents were allowed to kill the boar on sight.
+However that incentivized locals to cut holes in the preserve's fencing.
+Fish and Game director Glenn Normandeau explained that "people would put piles of corn outside the fence and cut holes to lure hogs outside and kill them.
+So we got rid of that law."
+(Source: *[Concord Monitor](https://www.concordmonitor.com/corbin-park-bluemountain-nh-hunting-preserve-game-31987801)*)

 Apparently they are most commonly found in Grafton, Cheshire, and Sullivan counties.

 ## From Germany's Black Forest